 This easy canned tuna pasta recipe is a quick, flavorful meal using everyday pantry staples.
 Perfect for busy weeknights, this dish combines hearty tuna, tangy lemon, and capers, transforming them into a delicious pasta sauce that's traditional here in Italy.

-This recipe for spaghetti with tuna comes from the beautiful Aeolian Islands (Le Isole Eolie) which lie off the northern coast of Sicily and are part of that region.
+This canned tuna pasta recipe comes from the beautiful Aeolian Islands (Le Isole Eolie) which lie off the northern coast of Sicily and are part of that region.
 These seven islands (two of which are volcanoes; Stromboli and Vulcano) were designated a UNESCO World Heritage Site in 2000.

 A lot of the cuisine found on the Aeolian islands consists of fresh fish and capers, as well as peppers and tomatoes that are grown locally.
 In fact, capers from the Aeolian islands, particularly Salina, are among the best in the world.
 As a result, the islanders use these edible wild flower buds in almost everything they eat.

 When it comes to fish, the islanders consume much the same as the Sicilians and, as in Sicily, tuna has long been a mainstay of their seafood diet.
 There are many wonderful recipes for tuna including tuna carpaccio, tuna stuffed red peppers, grilled tuna steaks and, of course, lots of canned tuna pasta recipes.

 For centuries, Sicilians have fished tuna.
 In fact, the north and northwest coast of Sicily is the location of an extraordinary annual natural phenomenon.
 Sometime around the end of May and early June, large schools of Bluefin tuna arrive from the Atlantic and move to their spawning grounds in the Mediterranean.